algolia/autocomplete/packages/website/docs/autocomplete-js.md

 > `(params: { children: VNode, state: AutocompleteState<TItem>, sections: VNode[], createElement: Pragma, Fragment: PragmaFrag }) => void`

-Function called to render the autocomplete panel.
-It is useful for rendering sections in different row or column layouts.
+The function that renders the autocomplete panel.
+This is useful to customize the rendering, for example, using multi-row or multi-column layouts.

-Default implementation:
+This is the default implementation:

 ```js
 import { render } from 'preact';